How to use your new ePortfolio - Top Tips

 • The comparator data in the Summary Report should also be disregarded.
 It is a feature of the system that cannot be changed.

-A dedicated Educator Notes area was created by FourteenFish as a way to give access to historical data (ARCPs, assessments and other documents).
+A one-off Educator Notes entry was created by FourteenFish as a way to give access to historical data (ARCPs, assessments and other documents).
 This is not their main function and, in this instance, was for the purpose of migration.
 Please disregard any MACOSX folders.

 See also How to find your historical portfolio data above.